fleschutz/PowerShell/Docs/cd-home.ps1.md

 cd-home.ps1
 ```

-Go to the user's home folder.
+Change the working directory to the user's home directory

 ## Syntax & Parameters
 ```powershell